LoliRock: Music and voice-over

 The music score was composed and produced by Norbert "Yellowshark" Gilbert, with about 600 tracks over the course of the 52 26-minute episodes.
 Five recurring songs (including the theme song) were recorded for each season.
 Due to limited resources in production, the team posted that Iris would be the only one singing on those songs, so they recorded Yasmin Shah in English and then developed the music videos.
 After realising that it would be unnatural for the other girls to not sing, they designed Iris to have a microphone while the others would just sing along.
 They considered recording singing for Talia and Auriana but were constrained by budget.
 Cassandre Berger provided the singing on the French dub.
 The voices were then mixed.
 As the dialogue was done later, the voice actors only sang on the incidental bits such as rehearsals.

-The episodes were written and dubbed in English first and then adapted into French.
+The episodes were written and voice-recorded in English first and then adapted into French.
 For season 1, the English voices were recorded at Vida Spark Productions in Vancouver, British Columbia, Canada, while the French voices were recorded at Lylo studios in Paris, France.

 Marketing and promotion

-Zodiak Media announced LoliRock in April 2013 at the MIPTV event in Cannes, France.
+Zodiak Media officially announced LoliRock in April 2013 at the MIPTV event in Cannes, France.
 Early promotions included the idea of princesses with magical singing voices.
-The demographic target audience is girls ages 6 to 12, and the group has partnered with France Televisions and Disney Channel France.
-Marathon Media CEO Vincent Chalvron-Demersay and general manager David Michel said that "LoliRock is a fresh, contemporary take on what it is to be a girl today, infused with music and magical adventures and the all-important notion of justice in today's teenage world.
+The demographic target audience is girls ages 6 to 12, and the group partnered with France Televisions and Disney Channel France.
+Marathon Media CEO Vincent Chalvon-Demersay and general manager David Michel said that "LoliRock is a fresh, contemporary take on what it is to be a girl today, infused with music and magical adventures and the all-important notion of justice in today's teenage world.
 It's a perfect companion piece to Totally Spies!, which has been so successful in this same space."
 In comparing the promotion of the show to that of Totally Spies!, Zodiak senior vice-president Patricia de Wilde said that Zodiak made sure the premise was made clear for the new show.

-The five songs were publicised as music videos on YouTube.
+The first five songs were publicised as music videos on YouTube.
 Plans were also made to create live-action LoliRock bands in various markets, such as Super TV's contest held online and among major cities in Italy.
 A website was launched with videos, games, and message boards.
-Promotional toys were also offered at Quick restaurants as well as McDonald's.
+Promotional toys were also offered at Quick restaurants as well as McDonald's in France and Italy.
 An app was developed for the music which Zodiak senior vice-president Patricia de Wilde said was a "sort of cross between K-Pop and Katy Perry."